 • Simplify IT footprint – the cost of maintaining multiple legacy systems that often have limited capabilities, reaches a point where it makes sense to do a wholesale change, and upgrade features/functionality at the same time

-• Standardisation – there is a desire to simplify/standardise how companies perform certain tasks as they grow regionally/globally (taking customer orders, managing HR/finance information, vendor management)
+• Standardization – there is a desire to simplify/standardize how companies perform certain tasks as they grow regionally/globally (taking customer orders, managing HR/finance information, vendor management)

 • Cost reduction/productivity – the ultimate driver is cost reduction which factors into the above items which the ERP achieves, by enabling employees to be more productive

-• Enabling business growth – strategically companies realise that an ERP is one of the key decisions a company will make, enabling them to better support regional/global business growth.
+• Enabling business growth – strategically companies realize that an ERP is one of the key decisions a company will make, enabling them to better support regional/global business growth.